 SCSB = €31,000 (95,000/3 x 18/15 - 7,000)

 Additional relief for SCSB is €31,000 - €26,930 = €4,070

 The total exemption is € 31,000.
 The taxable lump sum is therefore 13,765 (€44,765 - €31,000).

 Restriction on maximum relief available

-A further restriction on the computation of SCSB relief was introduced by Section 8 of Finance Act 2011 whereby the SCSB relief determined for 2011 and subsequent years cannot exceed €200,000.
-This maximum figure of €200,000 must then be restricted by the total value of any amounts of relief previously granted to the claimant in respect of any previous ex-gratia payments.
+A lifetime restriction on the reliefs available was introduced in 2011.
+From 1 January 2011, the total of all exemptions and reliefs granted to an individual in respect of all ex-gratia lump sums received cannot exceed €200,000.
+This maximum figure of €200,000 includes the total value of any amounts of relief previously granted to the claimant in respect of any previous ex-gratia payments.

 Employee worked for 20 years with the same employer

 |Redundancy package||Amount Due|

 |Total lump sum||€323,867|